-- 4.175 There is no national focus on the use of information from audits to improve the performance of the eConveyancing systems. - 4.176 There is no common set of metrics for measurement of performance and no thresholds set for regulator action (such as penalties) for poorly performing or negligent subscribers.
-While this is reasonable in the development stages of eConveyancing with a prime focus on educating rather than penalties, as the environment matures persistent poor performers must be adequately dealt with. - 4.177 Each jurisdiction requests its own information and generates its own report.
-There is a lack of consistency between jurisdictions on subscriber report content which inhibits performance improvement initiatives. - 4.178 While there are components of risk management with respect to land titling in the MOR and the MPR, there is no national approach to risk management, identification and mitigation strategies for the whole of the eConveyancing environment including multiple ELNOs, financial payment and settlement, market regulation, Revenue Office requirements and perhaps privacy and confidentiality.
+- 4.231 There is no national focus on the use of information from audits to improve the performance of the eConveyancing systems. - 4.232 There is no common set of metrics for measurement of performance and no thresholds set for regulator action (such as penalties) for poorly performing or negligent subscribers.
+While this is reasonable in the development stages of eConveyancing with a prime focus on educating rather than penalties, as the environment matures persistent poor performers must be adequately dealt with. - 4.233 Each jurisdiction requests its own information and generates its own report.
+There is a lack of consistency between jurisdictions on subscriber report content which inhibits performance improvement initiatives.
+While there are jurisdictional variations because of differences in Land Titles legislation, consistency in reporting where possible will provide information which can be used to identify key areas for performance improvement. - 4.234 While there are components of risk management with respect to land titling in the MOR and the MPR, there is no national approach to risk management, identification and mitigation strategies for the whole of the eConveyancing environment including multiple ELNOs, financial payment and settlement, market regulation, Revenue Office requirements and perhaps privacy and confidentiality.

-- 4.179 The following should be considered. - Form a risk and compliance committee comprising ARNECC and external experts including: - o An expert from the finance sector ideally from a financial regulator - An expert from the practitioner sector such as the Legal Practitioners' Liability Committee ("LPLC") - Objectives for a risk and compliance committee may include: - Advising ARNECC (and other identified regulators) on the effectiveness of the risk management framework - Developing a national annual audit program and receiving the audit reports - Developing a risk management, identification and mitigation strategy that is refreshed annually - Supporting provision of accurate, relevant and timely information about risk
+4.235 The following should be considered.

+- Form a risk and compliance committee comprising ARNECC and external experts including: - o An expert from the finance sector ideally from a financial regulator - An expert from the practitioner sector such as the Legal Practitioners' Liability Committee ("LPLC") - Objectives for a risk and compliance committee may include: - Advising ARNECC (and other identified regulators) on the effectiveness of the risk management framework - Developing a national annual audit program and receiving the audit reports - Developing a risk management, identification and mitigation strategy that is refreshed annually

-- Examining previous decisions to see how risk was managed as part of making those decisions - o Oversight of insurance programs to ensure appropriate coverage - Monitoring the business continuity processes - Developing and maintaining an appropriate risk culture that is embedded through the environment - o Contributing to the development of a performance improvement plan - Developing agreed metrics and thresholds for regulator action for ELNOs and subscribers - o Providing advice on industry education requirements
+- \circ Supporting provision of accurate, relevant and timely information about risk - Examining previous decisions to see how risk was managed as part of making those decisions - o Oversight of insurance programs to ensure appropriate coverage - o Monitoring the business continuity processes - Developing and maintaining an appropriate risk culture that is embedded through the environment - o Contributing to the development of a performance improvement plan - Developing agreed metrics and thresholds for regulator action for ELNOs and subscribers - o Providing advice on industry education requirements